Houston Texans owner Robert McNair dead at 80

-HOUSTON – Houston Texans Founder and Chief Executive Officer Robert C. McNair passed away Friday at the age of 80.
+HOUSTON – Houston Texans Founder and Chief Executive Officer Bob McNair passed away Friday at the age of 81.

-The Texans tweeted McNair died peacefully in Houston with his wife Janice and his family by his side.
+McNair had battled both leukemia and squamous cell carcinoma in recent years.
+The team did not immediately release a cause of death, but says he died peacefully with his wife Janice and his family by his side.

 Head coach Bill O'Brien said McNair was an amazing man who made tremendous contributions to the NFL and the City of Houston.